No, this isn’t drone news. But we’re willing to bet a lot of you will be interested.

 YouTube has thrown down a gauntlet before cable providers, announcing plans to roll out a live television service in five US cities.
 “YouTube TV” will offer viewers a plethora of mainstream content on multiple devices.
 For $35 a month, up to six different people can have individualized access to a single shared account and stream content to pretty much any device they want.
 Users will also be able to record unlimited content to the cloud.

-For roughly a year, there’d been rumours this service was coming soon.
+For roughly a year, there’d been rumors this service was coming soon.
 In fact, work has been going on even longer than that as YouTube and its many media content partners figured out all the contractual stuff.

 Today, the company made it official with an announcement to journalists at the company’s Playa Vista headquarters.
 Chief Business Officer Robert Kyncl said YouTube had partnered with pretty much every major network.